 Music Theory Placement

 Music theory, aural training and functional keyboard placement tests are given at the beginning of the fall semester to students with prior experience in those areas.
-For information on the requirements and materials included on these tests, please refer to the School of Music's Prospective Students website.
+For information on the requirements and materials included on these tests, please refer to the School of Music's Admissions website.

 Preparation for Graduate study

 Our students have studied at the Eastman School of Music, Indiana University, Yale University, Peabody Conservatory, Georgia Institute of Technology and many others.

 Students are encouraged to participate in the Stetson Undergraduate Research Experience (SURE), which provides funding for equipment, room and board, and travel.